 Bill figured he’d pay his dues as a general assignment reporter before finding a job in outdoor journalism, but an ad showed up in the Minneapolis paper for an associate editor on a magazine called North American Hunter, the official publication of the North American Hunting Club.
 The NAHC at the time had just 75,000 members.

-He hosted “The Shooting Sports” on ESPN as well as the acclaimed “Shoot More, Shoot More Often” vignettes for 13 seasons.
-He hosted “North American Outdoors,” “North American Hunter” and “Tales of the Hunt” on ESPN, espn2, The Outdoor Channel, Versus Network, NBC Sports and Fox Sports networks.
+He hosted “The Shooting Sports” on ESPN and the acclaimed “Shoot More, Shoot More Often” vignettes for 13 seasons.
+He hosted “North American Outdoors,” “North American Hunter,” and “Tales of the Hunt” on ESPN, espn2, The Outdoor Channel, Versus Network, NBC Sports and Fox Sports networks.
 During that time he also made frequent guest appearances on other outdoor television series around the dial.
-In a round-about way, he wrote the “View from Here” column in North American Hunter magazine for nearly 30 years – first ghost-writing it for the company founder and his predecessor before writing over his own byline.
+In a roundabout way, he wrote the “View from Here” column in North American Hunter magazine for nearly 30 years — first ghost-writing it for the company founder and his predecessor before writing over his own byline.
 His work also included frequent feature articles in North American Hunter and expert Q&A contributions.
 His writing has also appeared in numerous other publications in the hunting and shooting arena as well as outside of it under his pseudonym “Wade North.”

 In an average year, Bill spends about 100 days in the field.
 He has hunted and/or shot competitively in 40 states, all Canadian provinces and territories and Mexico.

-In his “spare” time Bill enjoys hunting, shooting competitively, real estate investing, fishing and operating Northwings Kennel – home of fine retrievers.
-He lives with his incredibly understanding wife Laurel in their home near Cologne, Minnesota.
+In his “spare” time Bill enjoys hunting, shooting competitively, real estate investing, fishing and operating Northwings Kennel — home of fine retrievers.
+He lives with his incredibly understanding wife, Laurel, in their home near Cologne, Minnesota.

 Bill is a founding member of the Professional Outdoor Media Association and served on its board of directors, as its president and as Chairman of the Board.
 He has been on the board of Wildlife Forever, the Hunting Heritage Trust, and NSSF Hunting Heritage Team.
 He has been selected to participate in the first ever “Outdoor Legends Tour” of military bases in Southwest Asia by the Paralyzed Veterans of America and the Armed Forces Entertainment Division.

-His most recent and, potentially most exciting challenge is the entrepreneurial launch of Bill Miller Outdoors and full-service outdoor communications, media and marketing venture … and adventure!
+His most recent and, potentially most exciting challenge is the entrepreneurial launch of Bill Miller Outdoors and full-service outdoor communications, media and marketing venture…and adventure!